scrabbletank/farhome-rules/rulesdoc.md

 Blast a creature in range you can see with eldritch force.
 Make a spellcasting roll against the targets Strength.
 On success they take 1 wound, adding a wound die on a critical.

-Add a proficiency die for every level cast above cantrip.
+Add an enhanced die for every level cast above cantrip.

 ___
 #### Levitate